 GPS receivers with bluetooth are growing in popularity, and it makes sense.
 I want my digital camera to have bluetooth as well so it can record where each picture is taken.

-But as I was drivng from the airport last night, I realized that my cell phone has location awareness in it (for dialing 911 and location aware apps) and my laptop has bluetooth in it, and mapping software if connected to a GPS — so why couldn't my cell phone be talking to my laptop to give it my location for the mapping software?
+But as I was drivng from the airport last night, I realized that my cell phone has location awareness in it (for dialing 911 and location aware apps) and my laptop has bluetooth in it, and mapping software if connected to a GPS -- so why couldn't my cell phone be talking to my laptop to give it my location for the mapping software?
 Or ideed, why won't it tell a digital camera that info as well?

 For some time in my talks on CALEA and VoIP I've pointed out that because the U.S. government is mandating a wiretap backdoor into all telephony equipment, the vendors putting in these backdoors to sell to the U.S. market, and then selling the same backdoors all over the world.
 Even if you trust the USGov not to run around randomly wiretapping people without warrants, since that would never happen, there are a lot of governments and phone companies in other countries who can't be trusted but whom we're enabling.
-All to catch the 3 stupid criminals who use VoIP and don’t use an encrypted system like Skype.

 Tom Selleck narrates:

-Have you ever arranged a wiretap in Las Vegas without leaving your office in
+Have you ever arranged a wiretap in Las Vegas without leaving your office in Fort Meade?

 Or listened in on a mother tucking in her baby from a phone booth, all without the bother of a warrant?

 Or data mined the call records of millions of Americans with no oversight?